 Note: This post contains affiliate links.
 That means if you click the link and purchase something, I may receive a small commission.
 You pay the same price.
 This helps me to be able to keep my business going and provide more tutorials.

-- A piece of plexiglass/clear acrylic in the size you want for your letter — I got this one on Amazon in 12″ x 18″, but you can also find them at home improvement stores and sometimes the craft stores.
+- A piece of plexiglass/clear acrylic in the size you want for your letter — I got this one (paid link) on Amazon in 12″ x 18″, but you can also find them at home improvement stores and sometimes the craft stores.
 It just needs to be able to lean against the wall and not bend.

 - Spray paint in the color you want for your letter.
 I’m using white.